 Researchers Named for Publishing Papers in Top 1 Percent by Citations for Their Fields

-Twenty-two New York University faculty have been named to the 2019 Highly Cited Researchers list from the Web of Science Group.
+Twenty-three New York University faculty have been named to the 2019 Highly Cited Researchers list from the Web of Science Group.

 The annual list recognizes world-class researchers selected for their significant influence in their fields, which at NYU, range from genomics to economics and cardiology to neuroscience.
 The scientists and social scientists chosen from around the world have published multiple papers that rank in the top 1 percent by citations in their field over the past decade (2008-2018), according to Web of Science.